Frankly, most websites cause AI fragmentation. Does yours?

 Frankly's evaluation layers measure how reliably AI systems and agents can use your web page.
 These include:

-• Findability: Measures whether AI systems can find and retrieve your web page consistently.
+- Findability: Evaluates whether AI systems can find and retrieve your web page consistently.

-• Extractability: Measures whether the important content can be pulled out cleanly as usable text, links, and labels, without gaps or distortion.
+- Extractability: Evaluates whether the important content can be pulled out cleanly as usable text, links, and labels, without gaps or distortion.

-• Structural Clarity: Measures whether the web page layout and hierarchy make it easy for machines to interpret what belongs together and what matters.
+- Structural Clarity: Evaluates whether the web page layout and hierarchy make it easy for machines to interpret what belongs together and what matters.

-• Semantic Usefulness: Measures whether the content is specific and unambiguous enough for AI systems to describe what you offer, who it is for, and what a user can do next.
+- Semantic Usefulness: Evaluates whether the content is specific and unambiguous enough for AI systems to describe what you offer, who it is for, and what a user can do next.

-• Trust and Authority: Measures whether the web page gives clear credibility signals that affect citation confidence.
+- Trust and Authority: Evaluates whether the web page gives clear credibility signals that affect citation confidence.

-• Interaction Readiness: Measures whether agents can reliably take actions on your web page, like navigation, form submissions, checkout, or booking, without ambiguity or failure.
+- Interaction Readiness: Evaluates whether agents can reliably take actions on your web page, like navigation, form submissions, checkout, or booking, without ambiguity or failure.

 How does Frankly know what issues are most important to fix?